Innovate4Cities Conference

 World Bicycle Day

+The world’s roadways are clogged with vehicles, most of them burning diesel or gasoline.
+Walking or riding a bike instead of driving will reduce greenhouse gas emissions — and help your health and fitness.
 Everyone can help limit climate change.
-From the way we travel, to the electricity we use, the food we eat, and the things we buy, we can make a difference.
-The world鈥檚 roadways are clogged with vehicles, most of them burning diesel or gasoline.
-Walking or riding a bike instead of driving will reduce greenhouse gas emissions 鈥 and help your health and fitness.

 International Day for Biological Diversity